From journalist to entrepreneur

 Can you tell us about some of the marketing challenges you’ve faced and how you’re tackling them?

-Because we’re primarily an online business selling a physical consumer product, it’s really hard to portray how fantastic the product is – and this is a product which can ultimately save lives – unless you use video.
+Because we’re primarily an online business selling a physical consumer product, it’s really hard to portray how fantastic the product is unless you use video.
+This is a product which can ultimately save lives!